1 – Establish Trust

 Having conversations with youth about substance use can be difficult.
 It’s important to first establish a trusting relationship that fosters open communication and encourages active engagement and receptiveness to sensitive topics related to substance use.

-The best way to acknowledge varying backgrounds and identities is to have a respectful and open conversation.
+The best way to acknowledge varying backgrounds and experiences is to have a respectful and open conversation.
 This will help to establish boundaries and provide a general sense of the youth’s perspective.

 Check out this quick video to learn more about building trust and rapport with the youth you serve.